prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 ## Filtered scheme

-With XSLT its possible to filter specific classes and properties from the strict VEC scheme as well.
+With XSLT its possible to filter specific classes and properties from the strict VEC scheme.
 However, this is a tedious process.
-If a class should be removed from the VEC, then the class itself, all types of this class and all IdRefs pointing to this class must be removed.
+If a class should be removed from the VEC, then the class itself, all occurrences of this class and all IdRefs pointing to this class must be removed.

 ### Prerequisites
 - XSLT2 processor e.g. Saxon HE (External link: <http://saxon.sourceforge.net/>)